boryspaulewicz/bhsdtr/Readme.md

 be more or less unique to each participant and cannot be assumed to be invariant across changing conditions.

-Whenever ordinal variables are used, there is a possibility of confounding "response bias", which in this case corresponds to the way the response categories are used to label e.g., some internal experience, and the internal experience itself.
+Whenever typical ordinal variables are used, there is a possibility of confounding "response bias", which in this case corresponds to the way the response categories are used to label e.g., some internal experience, and the internal experience itself.
 This problem is seen as important in the context of binary classification tasks and SDT theory, but it often seems to be ignored in other contexts.
+For example, in the context of IRT modelling this is known as the 'item parameter invariance' problem and it does not seem to be studied very frequently.

 Let's use the term *Flexible Order-Preserving link function* (FOP, see the news section for more details) to denote an isomorphic function that maps the space of ordered real vectors (i.e., *v<sub>j</sub> > v<sub>i</sub>* if *j > i*) to the space of unresctricted real vectors *&gamma;* in such a way that:

 1. the order is preserved in a sense that *v<sub>i</sub>* is mapped to *&gamma;<sub>i</sub>*